WebOrigami/docs/src/content/framework/intro1.md

 ## Visualize the data representation

-Just as we envisioned the final site we want as a graph, we can also consider the starting data as a graph:
+Just as you can envision the final site you want as a graph, you can also consider the starting data as a graph:

 <figure>
 {{ svg intro/team.yaml }}
 </figure>

 The `0`, `1`, and `2` are the indices from the array of names.
-If we ask this graph for `0`, we'll get a node that represents the data for Alice.
-This is a subgraph that currently defines a single property, `name`.
+If you ask this graph for `0`, you'll get a node that represents the data for Alice: a subgraph that currently defines a single property, `name`.

 ## Visualize site creation as a transformation